 We want to ensure that our much valued park stays open.

-Good news - volunteer gardening sessions took place in the Flower Garden in February and March.
-There was lots of cutting back and tidying as well as breaking the thick ice on the pond - something that was appreciated by the thirsty birds!
-Since then Ruth and Catey have been doing some painstaking work on the climbing roses.
+Good news - the monthly volunteer gardening sessions in the Flower Garden have been taking place since February.
+There is always lots of weeding and some cutting back and Ruth and Catey have been doing some painstaking work on the climbing roses.

 We have checked with Lambeth Council and have risk assessed the session in the light of the current Covid regulations, volunteering is permitted if you are well, not classed as clinically extremely vulnerable and nobody in your household has Coronavirus symptoms or has tested positive in the last 2 weeks.